MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### cal.component

-This event lets us detect and fix issues where there is perceivable performance impact on our calendar UI components that would cause your calendar to have scrolling issues.
+This event lets us detect and fix issues where there's perceivable performance impact on our calendar UI components that would cause your calendar to have scrolling issues.

 The following fields are collected: